 Rationale

 Species traits within trophic guilds are highly correlated amongst each other, with the consequence that certain trait combinations (functional strategies) are repeatedly observed in nature.
 In multi-dimensional space, trait variation can often be reduced to just a few principal components.
-For example, in plants, much trait variation can be explained by the 'plant economics spectrum': a single axis differentiating between conservative and exploitative growth strategies (Reich 2014; Díaz et al. 2016; Salguero-Gómez et al. 2016).
-Functional strategies reflect adaption to environmental conditions.
-The diversity and distribution of strategies within a community can therefore often be seen to co-vary along environmental gradients (Lavorel et al. 2011; de Vries et al. 2012).
-For instance community-level specific leaf area (SLA) responds negatively to drought and positively to nutrient availability (de Vries et al. 2012; Reich 2014).
+For example, in plants, much trait variation can be explained by the 'plant economics spectrum': a single axis differentiating between conservative and exploitative growth strategies (Reich 2014; Díaz et al. 2016), or between growth rates and reproductive strategies (Salguero-Gómez et al. 2016).
+Functional strategies reflect adaptation to environmental conditions (Lavorel et al. 2011; de Vries et al. 2012; Reich 2014) For instance community-level specific leaf area (SLA) responds negatively to drought and positively to nutrient availability (de Vries et al. 2012; Reich 2014).
 Similarly, the loss of functional trait diversity can occur where niche space is constricted, e.g. due to grazing, mowing or fertilization (Harpole et al 2012, REF Exploratories).

-There is evidence thatT in response to environmental change systematic shifts in traits occur across multiple trophic guilds.
+Functional strategies are also related to the specificity and strength of the interactions of the target species with others (Eklöf et al. 2013; Le Bagousse-Pinguet et al. 2015; Kunstler et al. 2016).
+Indeed, there is evidence that systematic shifts in traits occur across multiple trophic guilds (ref).
 This could be driven by either species interactions (trophic or non-trophic), or by shared environmental responses.
 To date, evidence for such shifts has been drawn mostly from observations at two adjacent trophic levels, where it is seen that traits in one trophic guild correlate with traits in a directly interacting trophic guild (e.g. plants and herbivores, predators and prey).

 If the constraints on economics extend across multiple trophic guilds, e.g. by the quality of plant tissue affecting both above and belowground communities, this would be reflected by a correlation in the trait distribution in multi-dimensional trait space.
 Accordingly, this variability could be reduced to a few principal-component axes describing whole ecosystem level functional axes, much in the same way that multiple species level traits can be categorized into functional strategies (Díaz et al. 2016).

 Based on this knowledge, we hypothesize that the community weighted means of functional traits will be synchronized across multiple trophic levels in the Biodiversity Exploratory grasslands.
-Specifically, we hypothesize that an increase in land-use intensity will shift plants towards an exploitative strategy, aboveground invertebrates of primary and secondary consumer groups towards small body sizes, and microbes towards bacterial dominance.
+Specifically, we hypothesize that an increase in land-use intensity will shift plants towards an exploitative strategy, aboveground invertebrates of primary and secondary consumer groups towards small body sizes (e.g. Simons et al. 2015b), and microbes towards bacterial dominance.
 Furthermore, trait variation is reduced by intensification of land use (Gámez-Virués et al. 2015).
 We hypothesize that the strength of trait synchrony across functional groups is sensitive to changes in land-use intensity.

 If trait synchrony across trophic levels holds true, this also provides a new approach to relate trait variation to the provision of ecosystem services (Lavorel and Grigulis 2012).
-Community-wide shifts in trait diversity may be propagated to the ecosystem level could potentially explain variation in ecosystem multi-functionality (Soliveres et al. in preparation).
+Community-wide shifts in trait diversity could potentially explain variation in ecosystem multi-functionality (Soliveres et al. in preparation).
 Such relationships will be investigated if ecosystem level trait axes are identified, and we will also explore relationships between the trait distribution (functional diversity) of multiple trophic levels.

 Analysis